Installation and Setup

 $ pip install runhouse

-Recommended: To use Runhouse to launch on-demand clusters, please instead run the following command.
+To use Runhouse to launch on-demand clusters from your local environment, you can run the following command instead.
 This additionally installs SkyPilot, which is used for launching fresh VMs through your cloud provider.
+Or, to launch a cluster through the Den launcher, only the base package is necessary.

 $ pip install "runhouse[sky]"